 Sevenoaks Symphony Orchestra

-We are celebrating eighty years of bringing live orchestral music to Sevenoaks and the surrounding area.
+We are celebrating more than eighty years of bringing live orchestral music to Sevenoaks and the surrounding area.
 Continuing to grow in size and popularity, we are proud to attract some of the finest young solo artists who are carving out impressive careers on the world stage.
 Recent performances to sellout audiences have firmly established our reputation for excellent musicianship and challenging repertoire - see reactions below to our most recent subscription concert.

 Each season we put on three traditional concerts, mostly of 19th and 20th century masterpieces, and a Family Concert each October.
 During the 2025 Sevenoaks Summer Festival we joined forces with the Sevenoaks Philharmonic choir for a very successful concert of music by Ralph Vaughan Williams and Arnold Bax.